WarehouseInc/disfcmd/README.md

 DISM will attempt the repair operation.
 If this final method fails, this tool is declared to have done its best and you can't benefit any further from it.

 # Feedback and consistency
-This tool is incomplete.
-Why not?
-Well it's quite a rush in my homework as a batch script.
-Thus, I always welcome any feedback for this tool.

-You can contact me through my email and I'll start an issue in this repository.
+Well this tool was my homework as a batch script and was born out of inspiration, so no updates are guaranteed-I mean, why though?
+If there's a bug just open an issue in the repository.